`Regression Anytime' with Brute-Force SVD Truncation: Introduction

-The bound of Theorem \ref{thm:noiseless} can be applied to any regression later or regression anytime algorithm that applies our brute-force SVD truncation.
-This way, we can, e.g., achieve a better convergence rate for `regression later' than the one that \cite{Bal} show without SVD truncation.
-The exponential decay rate in Theorem \ref{thm:noiseless} depends explicitly on the singular values of the expected regression matrix, i.e. the matrix containing the $\LL^2$-inner products of the basis functions with respect to the law of the state variable.
-This dependence stems from an application of a matrix Bernstein inequality that links these singular values to the probability that the brute-force SVD truncation is performed.
-Thus, to fully exploit Theorem \ref{thm:noiseless} some control of the singular values of the expected regression matrix is necessary.
-As our second main contribution, we propose an explicit construction of a `regression anytime' algorithm that provides a guaranteed control of the singular values in generic settings where the state process is discretized via (one step of) a Euler scheme.
-This is the RAWBFST algorithm, which is detailed in Section \ref{sec:alg}.
+Theorem \ref{thm:noiseless} can be viewed as a generalization of the results in \cite{CDL} beyond the case of orthonormal basis functions.
+Exploiting the matrix version of the Bernstein inequality we explicitly derive, how the exponential decay rate in noiseless least-squares regression depends on the eigenvalues of the expected regression matrix, i.e. the matrix containing the $\LL^2$-inner products of the basis functions with respect to the law of the state variable.
+Thus, to fully exploit Theorem \ref{thm:noiseless} some control of the eigenvalues of the expected regression matrix is necessary.
+The RAWBFST algorithm provides a guaranteed control of these eigenvalues in generic settings where the state process is discretized via (one step of) a Euler scheme.
+The basis functions of RAWBFST need not be tailored to the coefficients of the Euler scheme, but are generically chosen as Legendre polynomials at the later time point localized to a grid at the earlier time point.
+By changing the distribution of the earlier time point of the Euler step to a stratified uniform distribution via importance sampling, we can control how strongly the localized Legendre polynomials deviate from orthonormality.